AzBuilder/terrakube/README.md

 * Schedule
 * History

-Please refer to the [API documentation](https://docs.terrakube.org/api/methods)
+For more information please refer to the [API documentation](https://docs.terrakube.org/api/methods)

 ## Postman Examples
 For more detail information about how to use azb-server json:api please check the following files: